 Virginia Resident Scholarships

-VMI has a long history of strong ties to the Commonwealth in service and in enrollment.
-There are multiple opportunities for residents of Virginia interested in attending VMI to find access to additional funding.
+VMI has a long history of strong ties to the Commonwealth in service, enrollment, and the work of alumni who go on to hold office and leadership roles at the local and state government level.
+There are multiple opportunities for residents of Virginia interested in attending VMI to find access to additional funding beyond typical financial aid opportunities.

 Virginia Department of Education (VDOE) Scholarships